 Drain your pool during the mild season when it’s not too hot and not too cold.
 Spring and autumn are ideal times of the year.
-This will prevent pool surfaces and filtration systems being damaged by sun, heat or moisture.
-Most of the time, you should avoid draining the pool for cleaning as this is done underwater.
+This will prevent pool surfaces and filtration systems from being damaged by sun, heat or moisture.
+You should avoid draining the pool for cleaning as this is done underwater most of the time.

 How Should I Drain Pool Water?

 Determine whether your pool needs to be drained by speaking to a professional.
 Pool maintenance can be done when the pool is partially full.
 Hire a professional pool maintenance contractor or company to drain your pool if you determine your pool needs to be drained.
 Hiring a professional to drain your pool costs less than fixing a bad draining.

 If you choose to take on draining your own pool, it’s best to use a submersible pump.
 Using the filter pump is the less appealing option because it’s expensive to replace.
 Drain your water into a sewer line on your property and make sure to not drain more than 12 gallons per minute.
 The process takes at least a couple of days.
 If you are not experienced, always hire a professional to drain your pool!